tc39/proposal-ecmascript-sharedmem/TUTORIAL.md

 console.log(ia[37]);  // Prints 123456
 ```

-The way this works is that once it's performed a write, the writer requests to wake up at most one agent that's sleeping on location ia[37].
+The way this works is that once it has performed a write, the writer requests to wake up one agent that's sleeping on location ia[37].
 Meanwhile, the reader requests to go to sleep, provided the value of ia[37] is still 163.
 Thus if the writer has already performed its write the reader will just continue on, and otherwise it will sleep, waiting to be woken by the writer.

 ## Abstractions

 In practice some of the shared memory facilities, especially futexWait and futexWake, can be hard to use correctly and efficiently.
 It is therefore useful to build abstractions (in JavaScript) around these to simplify their use.
-For example, among the demos you will find traditional mutexes and condition variables; barriers; and so-called "synchronic" objects that are containers for simple atomic values and have built-in (and efficient) wait-for-update functionality.
+For example, among the demos you will find traditional mutexes and condition variables; barriers; and so-called "synchronic" objects that are containers for simple atomic values and which have a built-in (and efficient) wait-for-update functionality.

-## Subtleties and advice
+## Subtleties and practical advice

-(To be written.
-Topics: race conditions; ordering of reads and writes; don't mix atomics and non-atomics; the main thread; deadlocks; size of objects; single heaps vs multiple objects)
+(Additional topics: race conditions; deadlocks; flatjs?; Web APIs and shared memory.)

+### Blocking on the browser's main thread

+There is nothing inherently problematic about futexWaiting in the browser's main thread - a futexWait has the same meaning as a loop that waits for a wakeup flag to be set.
+However, unless there's a guarantee that the wait will be brief it's often better to avoid such a wait, and instead have a "master worker" that acts on the main thread's behalf and communicates with the main thread using message passing.
+The "master worker" can wait indefinitely without impacting the responsiveness of the browser.

+A variation on that pattern is a control structure that doesn't need a master worker but where the workers coordinate among themselves about sending a message to the master when some condition is met.
+The "asymmetric barrier" in the demo section is such a control structure.

+### Don't mix atomic and non-atomic accesses

+It is certainly possible to access the same array element safely using both atomic and non-atomic accesses, but usually only in limited situations.
+In practice, it is best if any given shared array element is accessed either atomically or non-atomically; atomic elements should be used as synchronization variables and simple communication channels, while non-atomic elements can be used for larger amounts of data.

+### The cost of shared memory

+How expensive is a SharedArrayBuffer?
+In the current Firefox implementation it is fairly expensive (the objects are multiples of 4KiB in size and at least 8KiB, and we sometimes reserve more address space), because we have been assuming that the easiest way to use shared memory is to allocate a few fairly large shared objects that are then partitioned by the application using multiple views.
+(In a sense this is a self-fulfilling prophecy because it is awkward to transfer shared objects among agents.)
+Other implementations could choose different strategies, encouraging the use of small objects (one per shared application object, say).

 ## Notes on the current Firefox Nightly implementation (August 2015)

 Firefox Nightly implements a slightly different API at the moment, based on an older design: there is a separate set of "SharedTypedArray" types that must be used instead of the normal TypedArray types.
 That is, to create a view on a SharedArrayBuffer, use the "SharedInt32Array" type instead of the Int32Array type.

 Firefox also has a couple of idiosyncracies around workers.
-The agent that creates a worker must return to its event loop before the worker will be properly created (the worker will remain un-started until then).
+The agent that creates a worker must return to its event loop before the worker will be properly created, the worker will remain un-started until then.
 Also, there's a per-domain limit on the number of workers, it defaults to 20; once the limit is exceeded new workers will remain un-started.
 A program that futexWaits on an un-started worker will usually deadlock.
+(Both of those idiosyncracies are arguably violations of the WebWorkers spec, see [this WHATWG bug that aims to clarify that](https://www.w3.org/Bugs/Public/show_bug.cgi?id=29039).)